ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/index.md

 ### Download

-If operating on a system without saved data, `edit.data` is beginning to support downloading data from various sources, and caching it to disk.
+If operating on a system without saved data, `pyearthtools.data` is beginning to support downloading data from various sources, and caching it to disk.

-To create another subclass [DownloadIndex][edit.data.download.DownloadIndex] and provide a `download` method.
+To create another subclass [DownloadIndex][pyearthtools.data.download.DownloadIndex] and provide a `download` method.

 - cds (Copernicus Data Store)
 - ERA5 - cds